Laser Scanning Confocal Microscopy

 - Assisted Use - Users should contact the facility manager to schedule time for the manager to operate the instrument and image the user's samples.
 Users need to be aware that samples stained with UV excited dyes (e.g., DAPI or Hoechst) can only be imaged using the multiphoton laser.
 All persons present in the confocal room when the multiphoton laser (class IV) is in operation are required to have completed laser safety training and the appropriate paperwork must be on file with both UA Radiation Control and the facility.

 - Unassisted Use - After completing the required training session, you may operate the microscope on your own.
-The training includes the successful completion of the Laser Radiation Protection Course (through the Radiation Control Office).

 - Training - We provide hands-on training to effectively operate the microscope.
 This three session (3 hours each) training program is designed to help you optimize the system for your type of samples.
 This training is required to be allowed to operate the instrument as an unassisted user.
 Laser Radiation Protection Course certification requirement is part of the training.